ICRC2023/surveys/docs/diversity/questionnaire.md

 responses/q16_group_concerns
 ```

-### 【Q15】Please let us know If your group has any good practice examples related to DE&I?

-We would like to introduce good initiatives to other groups, too.

-### 【Q16】Please let us know if there is anything your group needs to work on or if your group has any problems related to DE&I
+2remarks### 【Q16】Please let us know if there is anything your group needs to work on or if your group has any problems related to DE&I

 We would like to find commonalities in issues and share them with other groups to find clues for a better community.